brandon-kf-lee/ecodrone/README.md

 * Built in [PlatformIO](https://platformio.org/) through Visual Studio Code

 ## How This Project Works
 The Tello drone implements an SDK that allows external devices to communicate with it and issue commands through UDP.
-The ESP32, which lives on top of the drone, issues those commands in the form of directions that follow a pre-programmed flight path.
+The ESP32, mounted on top of the drone, issues those commands in the form of directions that follow a pre-programmed flight path.
 Simultaneously, the ESP32 is logging sensor data onto its flash storage to be retrieved at a later time.

 * The ESP32 will connect to and communicate with the Tello over WiFi/UDP, issuing directional commands.
     * ESP32 will read in its state data (battery percentage, motor time one, etc.) from Tello during runtime.